 Adult: over 16 years old.

-Off-Peak, Super Off-Peak or Anytime fares: As these tickets are flexible and thus are valid for use throughout the day, seat reservations are not automatically included.
+Off-Peak, Super Off-Peak or Anytime fares: As these tickets are flexible and are valid for use on a number of different trains, seat reservations are not applied.

-There are three ticket types in circulation within the UK rail system.
+There are two ticket types in circulation within the UK rail system.

 E-tickets can also be printed at home onto plain paper and brought to the station.
 It is not possible to print these tickets at a ticket machine or desk at the station.

-If you can carry it, you can probably bring it.
-On UK trains you are allowed to travel with up to three items of personal luggage free of charge; this includes two large items (suitcases or rucksacks) and one item of smaller hand luggage (such as a briefcase).
+On UK trains you are allowed to travel with three items of luggage for free; this includes two large items (e.g. suitcases) and one smaller item (e.g. a briefcase).

-Full details of the free luggage allowance and any additional fees are available by contacting the individual UK rail Companies directly by clicking here.
+Full details of the free luggage allowance and any additional fees are available by contacting the individual UK rail Companies directly here.

 Yes!
-However there are some conditions so please read the following carefully before you travel.
+However there are some conditions, so please be sure to read the full conditions here before travelling.